dharmafly/noodle/README.md

     GITHUB_PROJECT_URL: https://github.com/dharmafly/your-project

-    # Location of Reference/API page - This is the name you'll give to the reference section, it could be 'API', for example.
+    # name of Reference/API page - This is the name you'll give to the reference section, it could be 'API', for example (path is hardcoded as 'reference' currently).
-    REFERENCE:
+    sections:
+     - path: reference
-      name: Reference
+       name: API Documentation

     # Add your project's scripts here to be available to any examples or demos you run in the page (see Code Blocks in Posts)